Manasseh - A Change of Heart

 :14 And I will forsake the remnant of mine inheritance,

-and deliver them into the hand of their enemies;
+and deliver them into the hand of

 and they shall become a prey